 Answers to Common Questions

-- International students know the regulations that govern their work; it is there responsibility to give you correct information and not depend on you for information
+- International students know the regulations that govern their work; it is their responsibility to give you correct information and not depend on you for information.

 - An international student does not need a Social Security Number in order to start employment according to Immigration Regulations, but international student must follow Human Resources regulations.

 - A department can create and route an MOE for an international student without a Social Security Number.